sophialyj/system-design-primer/README.md

   <br/>
   <i><a href=http://www.wildbunny.co.uk/blog/2012/10/09/how-to-make-a-multi-player-game-part-1/>Source: How to make a multiplayer game</a></i>
 </p>
 TCP is a reliable connection-oriented protocol over an [IP network](https://en.wikipedia.org/wiki/Internet_Protocol).
 Connection is established and terminated using a [handshake](https://en.wikipedia.org/wiki/Handshaking).
+If connection lost, the server will request the lost part.
+There is no corruption while transferring a message.
 All packets sent are guaranteed to reach the destination in the original order and without corruption through:

 * Sequence numbers and [checksum fields](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Checksum_computation) for each packet
 * [Acknowledgement](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks)) packets and automatic retransmission